darwincastro/c9800_and_radsec_certs/README.md

 ### Bonus: Create a PKCS#12 File

+For version 17.12.1 or above :
-If you want to create a PKCS#12 file for your WLC, use the following command in the same working directory:
+Create a PKCS#12 file for your WLC, use the following command in the same working directory:

 ```sh
 openssl pkcs12 -export -out radsec_chain.pfx -inkey wlc.key -in wlc.pem -certfile ca.pem